Arizona House descends into shouting match as GOP block abortion ban repeal

 The decision was met with outcry from citizens, Democratic lawmakers, abortion advocates and more across the United States who warned that it would harm access to necessary reproductive healthcare and providers.

-Arizona House Democrats and at least one Republican joined in the outcry on Wednesday, with at least one lawmaker saying “people will die” if the 1864 ban remains a law in the state.
+Arizona House Democrats and at least one Republican joined in the outcry, with at least one lawmaker saying “people will die” if the 1864 ban remains a law in the state.

 But Democrats disagreed.
 “We know that the Supreme Court decision yesterday is extreme.
 And we know that should the 1864 ban on abortion remain a law in Arizona, people will die,” said Democratic state Rep Stephanie Stahl Hamilton.